ralfkundel/P4STA/tests/README.md

 ## general remarks:
 * Gitlab runs the job on a dedicated CI VM.
 The docker images are static and not rebuild ever run.
+* Jobs are currently bound to branches, you can easily change that in .gitlab-ci.yml